karelproer/BANG/README.md

 ## How to download
 Find the github release page for BANG and download the correct BANG file (BANG.exe for windows and for linux BANG).
 After downloading the correct file launch the file and you'll be put straight into the simulation.

+## How to operate BANG
 ![Screenshot of the simulation](Afbeelding1.png)
+In the above screenshot